 The Scout Finch Character In To Kill a Mockingbird

 Scout is an intelligent six year old girl who can read and write before beginning the first grade.
 She is also a tomboy and so is teased by the other girls.
-Scout has a crush on Dill Harris who comes to Maycomb to visit each summer.
+Scout has a crush on Charles Baker Harris or "Dill" who comes to Maycomb to visit each summer.

 At first Scout is immature and prejudiced like other typical Maycomb children, her first instinct being to turn to force and fighting to resolve conflicts.
 However as To Kill A Mockingbird proceeds Scout matures, becoming more rational and learning to see other points of view thanks to the teaching of her father, Atticus Finch.

 One of Scout's initial points of prejudice is Boo Radley, the Finch's neighbour.
 At first the children imagine Boo to be some kind of monster because of the rumours they have heard about him from other townsfolk.
 However, after Boo shows them kindness and even saves Scout and her brother from an attack she realises she had judged Boo prematurely before even meeting him.